dekuNukem/exixe/getting_started.md

 ![Alt text](resources/2c.gif)

+## Common Issues

+If your exixe modules are behaving inconsistently, such as flickering or not responding to SPI commands, there are a couple of areas to check:

+* As mentioned above, make sure your 3.3V power supply is adequate.
+Budget at least 50mA for **`EACH`** exixe module.

+* Double check your connections.
+Make sure everything shares the same GND, and all the SPI lines are properly connected.

+* If you're using a breadboard, be ware of dead holes!
+It happened to one of my customers, so if you're truly desperate, try moving stuff around, or use a different breadboard.

+* Some HV modules can produce significant noise on its output and corrupt SPI signals.
+Try leaving it out and see if situation improves(by playing with LED colours).
+You can reduce the noise by putting a ferrite bead along the HV wire, or try using decoupling capacitors.
+Make sure the voltage rating is adequate!

+* Try using a logic analyzer or oscilloscope to see exactly what is happening on SPI lines.
+Make sure the [SPI configuration is correct](/technical_details.md#spi-command-protocol), and compare the waveform with [the correct sample capture](/technical_details.md#sample-timing-capture).

+* If all else fails, start simple with a single module, no HV, and [barebone example](/arduino_examples/barebone).
+If that works, start adding more stuff in.
+This might give you a better idea of which part is causing the problem.

+* Of course, you can always ask me!
+Feel free to [open an issue](https://github.com/dekuNukem/exixe/issues) or email me at `dekunukem gmail com`.

 ## Resources

 Consult the [Arduino library docs](arduino_library/README.md) and [Python library docs](python_library/README.md) to see how to use library functions.
 And explore the [arduino sample sketches](/arduino_examples) and [python samples](/python_examples).

 If you want to keep it simple, there are some self-contained [barebone examples](/arduino_examples/barebone) too.

+For technical details and specifications, [see this guide](/technical_details.md).

 ## Go and have fun!